Control Data Corporation: 6600 design

 Meanwhile, at the new Chippewa Falls lab, Seymour Cray, Jim Thornton, and Dean Roush put together a team of 34 engineers, which continued work on the new computer design.
-One of the ways they hoped to improve the CDC 1604 was to use better transistors, and Cray used the new silicon transistors using the planar process, developed by Fairchild Semiconductor.
-These were much faster than the germanium transistors in the 1604, without the drawbacks of the older mesa silicon transistors.
-The speed of light restriction forced a more compact design with refrigeration designed by Dean Roush.
-In 1964, the resulting computer was released onto the market as the CDC 6600, out-performing everything on the market by roughly ten times.
-When it sold over 100 units at $8 million ($ million in dollars) each; it was considered a supercomputer.
+One of the ways they hoped to improve the CDC 1604 was to install better transistors.
+Cray selected the new silicon transistors that were developmed using the planar process.
+Manufactured by Fairchild Semiconductor,these silicon transistors were much faster than the germanium transistors in the 1604, without the drawbacks of the older mesa silicon transistors.
+The speed of light restriction forced Cray to employ a more compact design, with refrigeration designed by Dean Roush.